Klortho/ZBlocks/README.md

         * Draw a square.
 For now, continue to use a custom drawing block that calls a JS function to find out where it's *really* supposed to go.

+* Remove the distinction in animation-context between stops and non-stops.
+  They are all stops.
 * How can integrate most easily with online snap?
 Can I auto-generate a Snap project that has all the javascript code in custom blocks?
 * For motion, can I reuse the existing blocks?
 See if I can hook into primitive